marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/Readme.md

 -----------------

 # Preliminary Results
 This folder contains the preliminary/test results from the pipeline such as energy, temperature and bias plots, as well as post-processing plots (eg. occupancy maps) for a 100ps production run.
-The preliminary outputs for energy minimization, NVT equilibration, NPT equilibration and the short 100ps production run to show pipeline/workflow functionality can be found in ([100ps_pipeline_test](100ps_pipeline_test/)).
+The preliminary outputs of Gromacs for energy minimization, NVT equilibration, NPT equilibration and the short 100ps production run to show pipeline/workflow functionality can be found in ([100ps_pipeline_test](100ps_pipeline_test/)).

 Representative snapshots and MDpocket analysis can be found in ([representative_snapshots](representative_snapshots/)) and ([mdpocket_figures](mdpocket_figures/)) respectively within this directory.